MelvisNgemeNdie/Sales-And-Pricing-Trend-Analysis-With-SQL/README.md

-## Sales & Pricing Trend Analysis with SQL
+## Sales And Pricing Trend Analysis with SQL
 ### Project Overview
 This project explores sales and pricing trends over time using cumulative and moving calculations.